 Work near your home!
-As a Field Patient Care Volunteer, you will be assigned to support a hospice patient and their family in your community.
+As a Hospice Patient Support/Companion Volunteer, you will be assigned to support a hospice patient and their family in your community.
 You provide a listening ear, a hand to hold, and the presence of a caring heart.
 You help make final wishes come true.
 You provide respite for the caregiver.
 You are a reassuring presence for the spouse or other family member that hesitates to leave their loved one, but needs to run some errands or take a short break.
 The time commitment for this position is 3-4 hours a week.
 You will arrange a time with the patient’s caregiver that works best for you and the patient.

 Because of the direct patient and family interaction, all of these positions require Patient Care and Family Support volunteers to go through specialized Patient Care Training.
 This process teaches you about hospice and terminal illness and helps prepare volunteers to interact with and support our patients and families.